It's interesting how business intelligence (BI) tools have evolved. We keep moving upward and outward, defining

 In the beginning, organizations simply delivered reports to users.
 The reports were predefined, static and paper based and shed light on past activity.
 Over the years, reporting moved online and became more interactive.
 Some parameterized reporting screens with drop-down pick lists make users think they are performing ad hoc queries.
 Nevertheless, reporting was the first significant dimension of BI.

 But in the 1990s, reporting became passé.
 Many users clamored for personal analysis tools that would allow them to explore and analyze data in a relatively unfettered fashion.
-Consequently, vendors delivered ad hoc query tools and
+Consequently, vendors delivered ad hoc query tools and online analytical processing (OLAP) tools that let users "slice and dice" data to their heart's content.
+Analysis of dimensional data became the second significant dimension added to BI.

 However, two things happened at this point to cause a major crisis of faith among BI tools vendors.
 First, it turned out that only a small minority of users really had much interest in using ad hoc query and sophisticated OLAP tools.
 Most users found these tools much too hard to use or navigate without getting lost.
 "Slice and dice" turned into "lost and frustrated" and created a host of BI shelfware.